 - Sift in the flour, baking powder, bicarbonate of soda and matcha green tea powder

 - Mix well, adding a tiny splash more milk if it’s looking too dry

 - Transfer mixture to the greased donut tin*

-- Bake in oven for around 10 minutes until risen and an inserted skewer comes out clean
+Bake in oven for around 10 minutes until risen and an inserted skewer comes out clean

 - Melt the coconut oil in a bowl over a saucepan of boiling water or a microwave

 - Mix in the maple syrup and matcha green tea powder

 - Once out of the oven, remove the donuts from the baking tin and place on a wire rack

 - Dip them into the glaze one by one and place back on the wire rack to cool

 - If you wish to decorate, scatter over freeze-dried strawberries or raspberries, rose petals or desiccated coconut whilst the icing is still wet